ExNexu/akka-actor-locking/README.md

 ```scala
 lockActor !
 Unlock(lockObj)
 ```
-* Ordered handling of incoming messages.
+* Order of incoming messages to the lockActor is maintained.
-* Lock is also released when the action block code throws an exception.
+* The lock is released when the action block code throws an exception.
 * Tested.
 (TODO: Link to tests here)

 ## License